 4. Serve Appetizers Instead of a Big Meal

-to about 5 ingredients or less.
-It’s an easy way to keep your spending in check and it lightens the load on the host when it
+Instead of sitting down to a formal meal, consider just throwing together a few appetizers instead.
+That way you won't have to shell out a bunch of money on a main dish.
+And when you're picking your appetizers, keep them simple.
+I like to limit mine to about 5 ingredients or less.
+It's an easy way to keep your spending in check and it lightens the load on the host when it comes time to prep.

 Here's a menu of three tasty appetizers plus a delicious winter drink, all for around $23.00.

 Skewering mozzarella balls and cherry tomatoes makes them easy to nosh at a party.